 - Became the first non-profit to sign a Great Lakes Legacy Act Project Agreement with the USEPA-GLNPO in the upper Buffalo River

-- Signed a $3 million Great Lakes Legacy Act project agreement with USEPA-GLNPO and Honeywell
+- Signed a $3 million Great Lakes Legacy Act agreement with USEPA-GLNPO and Honeywell.

-- Was awarded $1.9 million of Great Lakes Restoration Initiative grants
+- Was awarded $1.9 million in Great Lakes Restoration Initiative grant funding.

-- Moved into new office space at 1250 Niagara Street
+- Expanded and moved from office space at 1250 Niagara Street to 721 Main Street.

 - Started their first Rain Barrel and River Tour programs.